7 ways to evaluate and improve digital marketing

 For example, in this screenshot, we see that the ROI source bing/organic is 20% higher than in Google Analytics.
 That is, the source actually earned more money but was undervalued in Google Analytics because it was in the middle of the funnel.

 Want to assess the mutual impact of your advertising campaigns and their contribution to sales?
-Sign up for a demo of OWOX BI and we’ll show you how.
+Try OWOX BI and see how it can help to achieve your goals.

 Useful cases about attribution: